kubevela/kubevela.github.io/docs/core-concepts/architecture.md

 Kubernetes cluster (e.g. local, managed offerings, IoT/edge, on-prem) and non-Kubernetes environments on clouds.
 KubeVela itself does not run on the execution infrastructures, but manage them instead.

+## What's Next

+Here are some recommended next steps:

+- Learn KubeVela's user guide to know how to deploy component, let's start from [helm component](../end-user/components/helm).
+- Learn KubeVela's admin guide to learn more about [the OAM model](../platform-engineers/oam/oam-model).